Thelymitra mucida: Taxonomy and naming

 Thelymitra mucida was first formally described in 1879 by Robert Fitzgerald from a specimen collected near Wilson Inlet and the description was published in The Gardeners' Chronicle.
 The specific epithet (mucida) is a Latin word meaning "slimy".

 Distribution and habitat

-The plum sun orchid grows in moist places such as swamp margins in heath.
+Plum sun orchid grows in moist places such as swamp margins in heath.
 It occurs in southern parts of Victoria, South Australia, (including Kangaroo Island) and Western Australia and in Tasmania.

 Conservation

 Thelymitra mucida is listed as "vulnerable" in Victoria, as "endangered" in South Australia and as "rare" under the Threatened Species Protection Act 1995 in Tasmania.